NeuroTechX/ntx_slack_archive/_announcements_.md

  >I believe so, but not sure of the links yet.
 Maybe monitor the BMI website for updates.
 Participation can also be remote, if that helps with the long weekend conflicts.

+10/3/2017 9:34 PM

+ **falk** :

+ >BTW, any news on a NeuroTechX online team?
+We are in talks of having a prize for best remote team also&